dkhl65/test/README.md

 Daniel Liang.
 This is c1.
 This is c2.
+Test repo.
 <br/>
 <br/>
 Activity 1: install virtual environment and flask.